DominicFrei/crypto-news-website/README.md

 * setting up a new Blazor project,
 * creating a new page with a simple UI,
-* creating data in Atlas,
+* creating data in MongoDB Atlas,
 * showing those news on the website and
 * making the website available by using Azure App Service to host it.